authorization

 shared

 directory will be introduced to easily share code between the client and the server.
-See the issue.
+See the video from Alexander Lichter.

 Now the resolvers are set up, you can define your first ability.
 An ability is a function that takes at least the user, and returns a boolean to indicate if the user can perform the action.
 It can also take additional arguments.

-I recommend to create a new file utils/abilities.ts
+I recommend to create a new file shared/utils/abilities.ts

 to create your abilities: